BTran3706/Register-Hand-Gestures/README.md

 # basic instructions
  download whatever you need to run live_recog.py

+ set the path of the model to wherever you put the VGG model

  run it

  "b" on keyboard creates background mask -> do this first